SanabriaRusso/my_mininet_resources/README.md

 The example assumes there is an EXTERNAL SDN CONTROLLER.
 So, look at the code and change the IP for this, or just replace with 127.0.0.1 to let a local SDN Controller allow ping among hosts.

+## myLocalSimpleNet.py
+Similar to mySimpleNet.py, but this time the controller is local.
+That is, commands such as pingall, and others, will work because switches do not need an SDN Controller.

 ### Ideas to extend it
 - Incorporate details on the links, e.g.: bandwidth, error, and other.
 - Incorporate CPU-limited hosts.